Reproduction-A

 • Liver

-The uterus is the organ where the fertilised egg grows and develops into a baby.
+The uterus (womb) is a hollow muscular organ where the fertilized egg implants and the embryo develops into a foetus, receiving nutrients and oxygen through the placenta.

 Q34.
 Which reproduction produces variation in offspring?